 Overcrowding is a critical issue for Gonzales.
 An overcrowded dwelling unit is defined as one in which more than one person per room resides (excluding kitchen and bath).
-According to the 2008-2012 ACS, approximately 43 percent of all dwelling units in Gonzales were overcrowded.
-This is significantly higher than the rate of overcrowding in Monterey County and California (21 percent and 15 percent, respectively).
+According to the 2008-2012 ACS, approximately 20 percent of all occupied dwelling units in Gonzales were overcrowded.
+This is significantly higher than the rate of overcrowding in Monterey County and California (12 percent and 8 percent, respectively).
 Overcrowding affected renter-occupied households more than owner-occupied households (30 percent v.
 13 percent) in the City.
 This finding is consistent with the steadily increasing average household size for the City (shown in Table IV-1).
-Table IV-9 summarizes data on overcrowding in 2012.
+Table IV-9 summarizes data on overcrowding during the period 2008-2012.